 Maths Curriculum Planning

-Years 1-6 use the White Rose Maths scheme of learning for medium term planning.
+Years 1-6 use Effective Maths as the basis of learning for medium term planning.
 This provides a detailed, structured curriculum which is mapped out across all phases, ensuring continuity and supporting transition.
 EYFS planning is based on the Early Years outcomes and the Early Learning Goals (Number, Shape Space & Measure).

-Short term planning is recorded weekly using the agreed school format.
-These weekly plans identify the areas of learning and lesson objectives; key vocabulary and resources; teaching input and activities; and deployment of additional adults.
+We identify the areas of learning and lesson objectives; key vocabulary and resources; teaching input and activities; and deployment of additional adults to address pupils' needs.